Book a Tour

 Heritage & Elegance

 Auckland's oldest suburb, where elegant colonial buildings house designer boutiques, antique dealers, and refined dining.
-Walk through the beautiful Parnell Rose Gardens and into the Auckland Domain for a peaceful escape from the city.
+Walk through the beautiful Parnell Rose Gardens and into the Auckland Domain for a quiet escape from the city's energy.

 • Rose Gardens